Cebu Travel Blog: Table of Contents

 Our Suggestions – Bars and Pubs

 - Many expats like to go to Marshall’s Irish Pub for good food, drinks, and live music.
+Unfortunately, this restaurant has since closed its doors.

 - You will be able to find majority of the nightlife at Mango Avenue and Mango Square – as well as some of the more rough and tumble facets of Cebu.

 - I have to admit my total love for Popeye’s Grill – I wouldn’t eat there, but the gritty outdoors bar offers everything and anything you can imagine – live music, karaoke, beer pong, pool… and cheap drinks!
+Unfortunately, this restaurant has since closed its doors.

 - As I mentioned in the restaurant section, Bordz is a cool spot late at night.